 The Seahawks placed the non-exclusive franchise tag on Clark on Monday, John Boyle of the team's official site reports.
 A second-round pick by Seattle in 2015, Clark has proved his worth and then some, totaling the ninth-most sacks (32) in the NFL the last three years while missing just one game during that stretch.
 The tag ensures he'll be a Seahawk in 2019, with a price tag of $17.128 million unless the two sides reach an agreement on a multi-year contract by July 15.

 Clark is viewed as the "primary candidate" for the Seahawks' franchise tag during the offseason, Gregg Bell of The Tacoma News Tribune reports.
 Expect a decision either way to come soon since the two-week window for teams to designate franchise- and transition-tag players opened Tuesday.
 The pass rusher would be a valuable commodity if allowed to hit the open market after Clark finished sixth in the league with 14 sacks in 2018.
 That production is particularly impressive when considering Clark saw significantly fewer snaps than most of the players above him on the leaderboard.

-Clark made four tackles -- one for a loss -- and two sacks in Thursday's 27-24 win over the Packers.
+Clark recorded four tackles -- including one for a loss -- and two sacks in Thursday's 27-24 win over the Packers.
 Clark now has 10 sacks through 10 games, tying the mark he set in 2016 through 15 contests.
 He now ranks third in the league behind only Aaron Donald (12.5) and Danielle Hunter (11.5).